Banam Bay Language: Documentation and Endangered Language Maintenance

 The current speaker population is estimated as close to 900 speakers based on census data (Lynch and Crowley 2001).
 It is considered an endangered language based on its small speaker population and because of the possible competition with more dominant national languages of Bislama, French and English.
 Despite this, the younger generations are still using Banam Bay as a first language.
 While the vitality of the language is good, this language has been fairly undocumented, having mainly been recorded through wordlists but without a grammar or extensive documentation resources.
 The community worries about language loss and they are working to implement the government’s education plan to teach the primary school levels one through three in their own vernacular.
 This project aids the creation of an orthography and literacy materials along with building a documentation of the language.

 The corpus contains custom stories and narratives, as well as personal narratives and histories regarding topics such as a cultural festival, attending a circumcision closing, or morning preparations for a family day event.
 There are also accounts of procedures, such as preparing a breadfruit dish, etc.

-These deposits have been recorded and collected by the principle investigator, Brittany Hoback as part of her doctoral thesis research for Victoria University of Wellington along with her partner and native-speaker Jim Brown Masing Luan.
+These collections have been recorded and collected by the principle investigator, Brittany Hoback as part of her doctoral thesis research for Victoria University of Wellington along with her partner and native-speaker Jim Brown Masing Luan.
 The collection is based on research fieldtrips from 2017 to 2019 and a longstanding relationship with the community from 2007 until the present.
-These deposits reflect a working relationship between the researcher, her partner and the community of Banam Bay cooperatively laboring to compile a documentation resource for language maintenance and vernacular literacy.
+These collections reflect a working relationship between the researcher, her partner and the community of Banam Bay cooperatively laboring to compile a documentation resource for language maintenance and vernacular literacy.